molgenis/molgenis/docs/user_documentation/guide-authentication.md

 }
 ```

-You can't login in via this route when two-factor-authentication is enabled for the current user.
+You can't login in via this route when two-factor authentication is enabled for the current user.

 ### Automatically generated token
 When you run scripts in MOLGENIS a token is generated automatically with the credentials of the current user.